About

 Through my work, I'll do the best I can to contribute in a small way to these big issues, and try to ask some good questions along the way.

-For now, thank you for reading, and please go and see what's new or listen to some nice sounds!
+But for now, thank you for reading, and please go and see what's new, explore my projects, or listen to some nice sounds!

 Simon Hewitt Jones c/o 1st Floor Studios, 41 Whitcomb Street, London, WC2H 7DT, United Kingdom